ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    archives=jdbc:mysql://localhost/archive|RDB*xnds://localhost/archive/cgi/ArchiveDataServer.cgi

    # When opening existing data browser plot,
-   # use archive data sources specified in the configuration file (original default)
+   # use archive data sources specified in the configurationData file (original default)
    # or ignore saved data sources and instead use the preference settings?
    use_default_archives=false